 Plastic-Free Pet Waste

-We don’t need to use plastic bags for our cats’ waste either because we use SwheatScoop, which is biodegradable, flushable litter.
+We don’t need to use plastic bags for our cats’ waste either because we use SwheatScoop, [2016 update: Swheatscoop has switched to a plastic bag.
+We now use Integrity cat litter instead.] which is biodegradable, flushable litter.
 You might hear warnings about flushing cat waste because of a parasite many cats carry that is hazardous to marine animals.
 Our cats, however, have tested negative for toxoplasma gondii, and since they are indoor only cats, there is no chance they will pick it up.
 So for us, flushing is the best answer.

 If we had dogs, we’d have to find another alternative.
 One possibility would be to pick up poop using compostable dog waste bags and dispose of it in a dog waste composter.
 However, using compostable dog waste bags is not recommended if the waste is simply going to the landfill.
 You’ll see why further down this post.